-The resource remains in the in a committed location waiting for the signal inserted indicated that the task has been inserted in the resource buffer according to scheduling policy.
-The waiting location is committed to gurantee that all task insertion processes should take place as an atomic operation.
+The resource remains in the committed location waiting for the signal inserted indicating that the task has been inserted in the resource buffer according to scheduling policy.
+The waiting location is committed to guarantee that all task insertion processes should take place as an atomic operation.
 If a scheduling policy does not adhere to this constraint, the system deadlocks.

 Upon inserting the task in the buffer according to the scheduling policy, the resource moves to the InUse location.
-The resource remains here until either the running task signals completion of execution through finished or another task signals that it is ready.
+The resource remains there until either the running task signals completion of execution through finished or another task signals that it is ready.
 In the latter case, the resource repeats the insertion process described above.
 In the former case, the resource removes the task from its buffer with the local function removeTask (see Listing 8).
-Depending on whether the resource buffer is empty the resource returns to either Idle of InUse.
+Depending on whether the resource buffer is empty the resource returns to either Idle or InUse.

-The above resource template can be used to model different kinds of resources and supports an easy way to implement specialized scheduling policies with minimal overhead.
-In the following section we describe how to model three kinds of scheduling policies in our framework.
+The above resource template can be used to model different types of resources and supports an easy manner to implement specialized scheduling policies with minimal overhead.
+In the following section we describe how to model three types of scheduling policies in our framework.
 Listing 8: Remove the front task from the resource buffer of the given resource.

 '''

 void removeTask() {

+1

 int i = 0;

+2

-buffer [id]. length--;
+buffer [id]. length --;

+3

 do {

+4

-buffer [id]. element[i] = buffer[id]. element[i+1];
+buffer [id].element[i] = buffer[id].element[i+1];

-i++;
+\mathbf{5}

+i + +:

+6

-} while (i < buffer[id]. length);
+} while (i < buffer [id]. length);

-buffer [id]. element[buffer[id]. length] = 0;
+buffer [id]. element [buffer [id]. length] = 0;

+8

 }

+9

 '''